TelkomIndonesia/ddcompose/README.md

 ### The `fenvname` action

 The `fenvname` action is used to generate a text file containing a list of files or folders inside `manifests` folders with their respective generated-variable name.
-This variable name can be included in docker compose file to force recreated of the related container when the content of the correlated file or folder changes.
+This variable name can be included in docker compose file to force recreate of the related container when the content of the correlated file or folder changes.
 See [examples](./examples/simple-with-builders/manifests/service/) for more detail on how to include the [fenv](./examples/simple-with-builders/_output/fenv.txt) inside [docker compose file](./examples/simple-with-builders/manifests/service/docker-compose.yml#L6).

 ### SOPS encryption